Find Affordable College Courses

 $4,860 Average Tuition & Fees

 Lawson State Community College - Birmingham Campus did quite well in this year’s ranking of the best value schools for health professions students.
 It came in at #6 on the list.
-Located in the medium-sized city of Birmingham, LSCC - Birmingham Campus is a public college with a small student population.
+Located in the midsize city of Birmingham, LSCC - Birmingham Campus is a public college with a small student population.

 Full Health Professions at Lawson State Community College - Birmingham Campus Report